-6. Which ONE of the following statements best represents how the indoor recreation facilities that you are currently using meet your and your household's needs?
+Which ONE of the following statements best represents how the indoor recreation facilities that 6. you are currently using meet your and your household's needs?

-(3) Do not meet any of your needs (1) Meet all of your needs (2) Meet some of your needs

-(4) Do not use any indoor recreation facilities
+(1) Meet all of your needs (3) Do not meet any of your needs (2) Meet some of your needs (4) Do not use any indoor recreatio (4) Do not use any indoor recreation facilities